This post was originally published in October 2020. Updated in September 2022.

 When you take less time using a hot tool, it helps reduce damage and keep your hair healthy.
 Also, avoid cheap tools, and invest money in a quality product to maintain a healthy and vibrant look.

 14- Avoid Overusing Hot Tools

-But if you are going to use a hairdryer, flat iron, or curling iron, follow the steps below to maintain a healthy look:
+But if you are going to use heat styling tools, follow the steps below to maintain a healthy look: